POSTECH-CVLab/PeRFception/docs/ethic.md

 # Ethical Implications

-Our dataset is capable of generating unseen views from multi-view images.
+Our data format is capable of generating unseen views from multi-view images.
 Thus, realistic fake videos, whose camera trajectories are different from the original video, can be generated from our dataset.